Skip to content

 95. Evidence of best management practices for soils and peat?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports examples showing that it implements management practices to conserve soils and peat such as maintaining the health and the structure of soil by using boiler ash and decanter solid to replenish the nutrient content of the soil and installing a proper water management system to maintain the water level of peat areas.
-It has also installed water weirs and gates in its canals to maintain water levels at an optimal 50-70 cm below ground level and monitor the rate of subsidence in its peat areas.
+The company also reports examples of its soil and peat conservation management practices.
+It includes maintaining soil health and structure by using boiler ash and decanter solid to replenish nutrient content and installing a proper water management system to maintain water levels in peat areas.
+It has also installed water weirs and gates in its canals to maintain water levels at an optimal 50-70 cm below ground level and monitors the rate of subsidence in its peat areas.

 • Y